Different Types of Investments

 Direct investments

-You can invest directly in term deposits, bonds, shares and property or you can place your money in a managed fund and have full time specialists look after the investment decisions for you.
+You can invest directly in term deposits, bonds, shares and property, or you can invest through managed funds where investment decisions are made on your behalf.

 Your home

 Owning houses rented to individuals can be a profitable investment.
-Returns from property investment come from rental income, after deducting expenses, and from the increase in the value of property over time.
+Returns come from rental income (after expenses) and changes in the value of the property over time.

-- How am I going to make money out of this investment? and
+How am I going to make money out of this investment?

-- How am I going to take money out of this investment? (particularly if you are looking at an investment in a syndicated property trust investment).
+How am I going to take money out of this investment? (particularly if you are looking at a syndicated property trust investment)

 People debate whether property is a better investment than shares.
-What’s important to remember is that they’re different forms of investment.
-If well managed both can provide good long-term results.
-If not, and without the right knowledge and attention, investment in shares and property can result in significant losses.
+The important point is that they are different forms of investment.
+If well managed, either can contribute to long-term results.
+If not, or without the right knowledge and attention, both can lead to significant losses.